 There’s very little that we do that is not subject to mandatory or voluntary disclosure.
-On this website you will be able to find all of our filings with the Securities and Exchange Commission, our lobbying reports in the EU and the U.S., political contributions outside the United States, and our charitable and other contributions.
+On this website you will be able to find all of our filings with the Securities and Exchange Commission, our lobbying reports in the EU and the U.S., political contributions outside the United States, and our charitable contributions.

 With a billion smokers around the world and millions of people working in the tobacco supply chain – from farms to retail shops – there are many interested parties and many views on the role of tobacco in society.
 We work hard to listen and to formulate thoughtful positions on topics that are often controversial.
 Needless to say, we want to participate in discussions and share our perspectives with policy makers.
 We are particularly active with respect to policies regarding less harmful alternatives to cigarettes, trade and fiscal matters, and intellectual property.

 We also share progress on our sustainability practices, as in our Sustainability Report.
 By pursuing a dialogue with our external stakeholders, we aim to ensure our programs and priorities are aligned with societal expectations.